 Listen to relaxing music.

 Studies have shown that classical music, or any music that has a slow rhythm of 60 to 80 beats per minute, can help lull you to sleep.
 In a 2008 study of students, they found listening to classical music for 45 minutes before trying to sleep increased the chance of falling asleep quicker.
 The study also reported decreased symptoms of depression – always a bonus!

 Now, it may not be sexy to wear socks in bed but research has shown that warm feet and hands were a good indicator of a good night’s sleep.
 In the study, participants placed a hot water bottle at their feet, which increased heat loss because the hot water bottle widened the blood vessels on the surface of the skin.

 If you do genuinely find that you can’t sleep, it’s always advisable to speak to a doctor.
 There could be something that needs addressing that needs sorting out.

 If you need talk to somebody about any problem you having then MMU's Counselling Service can be contacted on 0161 247 3493 or firstname.lastname@example.org.
 They also run daily drop in sessions - just set your alarm!

 - Read Next

 - Can you have a good night out without alcohol?
 How Britney Spears affected my mental health.
 Exploring Outside of Manchester: Blackpool Got a job interview?
 How to be organised: Tips from a final year student The best way to tackle an interview Advice to my first year self Get vaccinated!
 But first... let me take a selfie!
-What's around Birley?
+Let's be positive about male body image!
 5 things to do when you have settled in 10 fun things to do in Manchester